NJ Medicaid Appeals

 Medicaid Appeals Assistance

-Attorneys at the New Jersey Law Office of Donald D. Vanarelli handle all levels of appeals to assist clients who have been denied Medicaid or other public benefits.
+Attorneys at the New Jersey Law Office of Vanarelli & Li, LLC handle all levels of appeals to assist clients who have been denied Medicaid or other public benefits.
 Our work includes both Fair Hearings at the administrative level, and the more formal proceedings in state or federal court.
 While most cases are settled without court intervention, we have the experience necessary to take cases to the highest levels of review if required.

 For additional information regarding Medicaid Appeals, call us at 908-232-7400 or click here to contact us online.